janelia-flyem/dvid/README.md

 remote sites using an optional ROI as well as pulled.
 Each DVID server chooses how much of the data set is held locally.

-_Status: Repo push with optional data instance specification added in September 2041.
+_Status: Repo push with optional data instance specification added in September 2014.
 See [published one-column repo](http://emdata.janelia.org).
-Pull ability to be added shortly.
+Pull ability to be added Q4 2014.
 Improved testing and throughput as time permits._

 **Versioning**: Each version of a DVID repo corresponds to a node in a version DAG (Directed Acyclic Graph).
 Versions are identified through a UUID that can be composed locally